Twenty-eighth Amendment of the Constitution Bill 2008: Reasons for rejection

-In September 2008 rumours in Brussels indicated that US billionaires and neocons heavily influenced the Irish vote by sponsoring the "No" campaigns, particularly those of Declan Ganley's Libertas lobby group.
+In September 2008 rumours in Brussels indicated that US billionaires and neoconservatives heavily influenced the Irish vote by sponsoring the "No" campaigns, particularly those of Declan Ganley's Libertas lobby group.
 It is said that US interest groups this way pursued their goal of hindering the European Union to become a stronger partner internationally.
 However, the British conservative MEP Jonathan Evans reported to EUobserver on 9 December 2008 after returning from a European Parliament delegation to the US, "[o]ur congressional colleagues drew our attention to a statement from US deputy secretary of state John Negroponte at Trinity College Dublin on 17 November, completely refuting the suggestion of any US dimension whatsoever".
 The European Parliament is considering launching "an inquiry to discover whether US agencies actively supported Libertas in the 12 June referendum."

 A poll was published by the Irish Times on 18 June 2008.
 The question was "Why did you vote no?" and the results are given below.